phpMyDomo/phpMyDomo/README.md

 ## Skills Wanted !
-The main goal of this app is to gather talented developers, designers and users, to build the coolest WebApp that can control any smart domotic's software.
+One of the goal of this app is to gather talented developers, designers and users, to build the coolest WebApp that can control any smart domotic's software.

 What's needed:

-- Finalize and test current Domoticz, Domotiga and Domogiz APIs.
+- Finalize and test current Domoticz, Domotiga, OpenHab, and Domogiz APIs.
 - Language Files.
 - API plugins coders to support others domotic's software.
 - Talented CSS and Photoshop designers to make Skins, and make the coolest GUI ever ;-)